 Take a walk through the vibrant Christiansted art community!
 As a Caribbean Island, St. Croix offers beauty in the most direct form – being in the warm tropical climate, swimming in the clear blue sea and absorbing the sights, sounds and local flavors.
 In addition to the natural beauty that surrounds visitors and locals alike, St. Croix offers a wide variety of art venues to explore.
-Art Thursday is an event in Christiansted that takes place one Thursday evening of every month from November-May.
-It involves art galleries, jewelry studios and fine retail stores that all stay open late for a relaxing evening on the town.
+Art Thursday is an event in Christiansted that takes place one Thursday of every month from November-May.
+It involves art galleries, jewelry studios and fine retail stores that all stay open late for a relaxing time on the town.

 3rd Thursday of each month from November – May, 5pm until 8pm.
 Please visit our Calendar of Events for specific dates.

 Admission is FREE; but, bring some money to shop for unique art, jewelry, and more!

 St. Croix Artist Maria Henle brought the idea of a joint art opening event to fruition when she decided to schedule the Art Thursdays with other local artists and shops.
 Maria wanted an event that would promote Christiansted galleries and give the community a chance to view, appreciate, and support local artist.
 She recognized that the restaurants would benefit as well, with art lovers ‘making a night of it’.
 Maria Henle was well known on St. Croix for her etchings and large oil paintings of scenic landscapes, realistically executed with wonderful detail and color.
 Maria passed away in February 2007, but her gallery is still a landmark for the St. Croix art world.
 Maria’s sister and brother, Tina and Martin Henle, keep the doors open, and show a variety of work, including Maria’s.